WTF Learning

 • Attributes:

-These are constraints placed on the learning due to the dataset that is available.
+These are constraints placed on the learning due to the available dataset.

 • Supervised learning dataset includes the task's target

-• Reinforcement learning dataset only include task's target in last sample
+• Reinforcement learning dataset only includes task's target in the last sample.

 Data Sampling Constraints

-The contraints arise as a result of limitations on how we can sample the dataset.
+The constraints arise due to limitations on how we can sample the dataset.

 • (?)
-Zero-Shot learning use class attributes rather than label as target
+Zero-shot learning: uses class attributes rather than label as a target.

-• One-Shot learning each class has one training sample
+• One-shot learning where each class has one training sample.

-• Few-Shot learning each class has fewer than six training samples
+• Few-Shot learning: where each class has fewer than six training samples

 • Continual/Lifelong/Incremental learning learn new tasks without forgetting old tasks